mariapreethihub/Machine_Learning/Projects/Default of credit card client.md

  - As a point for improvement customer behavioural features can be included.
  - Also,advanced models may be used for much more better performance.
  - The current model uses historical repayment behavior and billing information to predict defaults.
 However, it does not check if the minimum payment made by the customer meets a specific threshold.
- - In real-world banking, minimum due amounts are often a fixed percentage of the credit limit or outstanding balance, and not paying this minimum can be an early indicator that the customer is facing financial difficulty.
+ - In real-world banking, minimum due amounts are often a fixed percentage of the bill amount or outstanding balance, and not paying this minimum can be an early indicator that the customer is facing financial difficulty.
  - Including a feature that checks whether customer has consistently paid at least the minimum due could enhance model's ability to identfy high risk customer.
  - Also,the current model tends to misclassify customers who have not utilized their credit limit at all as potential defaulters.
 This is due to a lack of sufficient training samples.
- - To address this, the training data shoud be included with more examples of such “no usage” cases, or same has to be  handled separately before model prediction.
+ - To address this, the training data shoud be included with more examples of such no usage cases.